rogsme/yams.media/content/advanced/port-forwarding.md

 - `VPN_PORT_FORWARDING` should be set to `on`.

 ## Automatically change to the forwarded port
-VPN providers can often change your forwarded port without notice, breaking your qBitTorrent connection.
+VPN providers can often change your forwarded port without notice when you restart your VPN, breaking your qBitTorrent connection.

 Fix this issue by adding these two environment variables to your Gluetun container:
 ```yaml